phl0/AMBE3003USB/README.md

 This is the link to the [Mouser project](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=05fa8acc46) shopping cart.

-*This version is not recommended for (re-)production!*
+**This version is not recommended for (re-)production!**

 ## Version 1.2

 A 10k resistor (R22) was added to the schematics and board layout.

+This is the link to the [Mouser project](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=9071144aec) shopping cart.

-This version has not been tested yet.
-Use at your own risk.
+**This version has not been tested yet.
+Use at your own risk.**

 # Contributors